Indianapolis: Amateur

 Indianapolis has been called the "Amateur Sports Capital of the World".
-The National Collegiate Athletic Association (NCAA), the main governing body for U.S. collegiate sports, and the National Federation of State High School Associations are based in Indianapolis.
-The city is home to two NCAA athletic conferences: the Horizon League (D-I) and the Great Lakes Valley Conference (D-II).
-Indianapolis is also home to three national sport governing bodies, as recognized by the U.S. Olympic & Paralympic Committee: USA Football; USA Gymnastics; and USA Track & Field.
+The National Collegiate Athletic Association (NCAA), the main governing body for U.S. collegiate sports, and the National Federation of State High School Associations are based in the city.
+Indianapolis is home to two NCAA athletic conferences: the Horizon League (D-I) and the Great Lakes Valley Conference (D-II).
+The city is also home to three national sport governing bodies, as recognized by the U.S. Olympic & Paralympic Committee: USA Football; USA Gymnastics; and USA Track & Field.

-Butler University and IUPUI are D-I schools.
-The Butler Bulldogs compete in the Big East Conference while the IUPUI Jaguars compete in the Horizon League.
+Two NCAA D-I athletic programs are based in Indianapolis: the Butler Bulldogs of the Big East Conference and the IU Indy Jaguars of the Horizon League.
 The University of Indianapolis is a D-II school; the Greyhounds compete in the Great Lakes Valley Conference.
-Marian University athletics compete in the NAIA's Crossroads League.
+Marian University athletics compete in the National Association of Intercollegiate Athletics's Crossroads League.

-Traditionally, Butler's Hinkle Fieldhouse was the hub for Hoosier Hysteria, a general excitement for the game of basketball throughout the state, specifically the Indiana High School Boys Basketball Tournament.
+Traditionally, Butler's Hinkle Fieldhouse was the hub for Hoosier hysteria, a general excitement for the game of basketball throughout the state, specifically the Indiana High School Boys Basketball Tournament.
 Hinkle, a National Historic Landmark, opened in 1928 as the world's largest basketball arena, with seating for 15,000.
 It is regarded as "Indiana's Basketball Cathedral".
-Perhaps the most notable game was the 1954 state championship, which inspired the critically acclaimed film, Hoosiers.
+The Indiana High School Athletic Association is based in Indianapolis.

+Motorsports

+Indianapolis is a global center for auto racing, home to numerous motorsports facilities and events, two sanctioning bodies (INDYCAR and United States Auto Club), and more than 500 motorsports-related companies.
+Indianapolis, or Indy, is a metonym for auto racing, particularly when referring to American open-wheel car racing.

+Completed in 1909 as an automotive test track, the Indianapolis Motor Speedway is a National Historic Landmark and the world's largest sports venue by capacity, with 235,000 permanent seats.
+Since 1911, the 2.5 mi rectangular oval has hosted the Indianapolis 500, an open-wheel automobile race.
+It is contested as part of the IndyCar Series and traditionally held over Memorial Day weekend.
+Steeped in tradition, the race is considered the world's largest single-day sporting event and part of the Triple Crown of Motorsport.
+The track also hosts the Grand Prix of Indianapolis in May and NASCAR's Brickyard 400 and Pennzoil 250 in July.

+Lucas Oil Indianapolis Raceway Park (in nearby Brownsburg) contains a 2.5 mi road course, a 4400 ft dragstrip, and a 0.69 mi oval short track.
+Each Labor Day weekend, the facility hosts the NHRA U.S. Nationals, the largest and most prestigious drag racing event in the world.
+The city's Indianapolis Speedrome is believed to be the oldest operating figure 8 racing venue in the U.S.